virtualsecureplatform/TFHEpp/README.md

 This code includes utf-8 identifiers like α, using `extern template`, and std::make_unique_for_overwrite.
 Therefore, GCC11 or later and Clang16 or later are primarily supported compilers.

 # Parameter
-The default parameter is 128-bit security.
+The default parameter (128bit.hpp) is 128-bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use a faster but less secure parameter.
+The fastest parameter with 128-bit security is concrete.hpp.
+Please add -DUSE_CONCRETE=ON to use a faster parameter.
+If you need your own parameter, please modify the files under include/params/ or add your own hpp and add change the macro definition in include/param.hpp.

+## Ternary Key
+As you will see in the files under include/params, we use ternary key for lvl1 or higher levels parameters.

 # FFTW3 Support
 Some environments which do not support AVX2 cannot use spqlios.
 Instead of spqlios, TFHEpp can use fftw3.